 What is advocacy?
 Advocacy is using your voice, rights, and privileges to speak out against issues of poverty and injustice.
 This is done by influencing those in positions of power to promote changes to the policies and structures that are harming the most vulnerable and by ensuring that beneficial policies are maintained.
 This is also done by raising awareness within our personal circles of influence that leads to agreement and action on behalf of the most vulnerable.

 Why advocate?
 In a world where good intentions often fail to translate into real action, advocacy is an accessible and effective way to stand for the vulnerable.
 If you have the privilege to vote or the ability to write in English to a legislator, you wield power that many refugees and immigrants lack.
 Using this power to speak up for the powerless helps to build a just society where all people have an equal chance to thrive.

 Who does World Relief Memphis advocate for?
 In line with our mission to stand for the vulnerable, we focus our advocacy efforts on refugees and immigrants in the Memphis Area.
-While the struggles of these populations are similar to those of many Americans, refugees and immigrants face additional challenges of language and culture that make them especially vulnerable.
+While the struggles of these populations are similar to those of many Americans, refugees and immigrants face additional challenges of language, culture and policies that make them especially vulnerable.